Illinois Court Records

 What is Illinois Child Support?

-According to Chapter 750, Section 5/505 of the Illinois Compiled Statutes (ILCS), child support is the amount of money that a non-custodial parent must pay to provide for the fair and necessary physical, mental and emotional health needs of the minor.
+According to Chapter 750, Section 5/505 of the Illinois Compiled Statutes (ILCS), child support is the amount of money that a non-custodial parent is expected to pay to provide for the fair and necessary physical, mental, and emotional health needs of the minor.

 What Does Child Support Cover in Illinois?

-Under Illinois' child support guidelines, child support payments must cover every basic need of the minor who is under 18 years or 19 years but still attending high school.
-However, child support ceases when a child becomes emancipated.
+Under Illinois' child support guidelines, child support payments should cover every basic need of the minor who is under 18 years or 19 years but still attending high school.
+However, child support typically ceases when a child becomes emancipated.
 Generally, child support covers:

 - Food